lliu58b/social-video-verification-hackathon/README.md

 ### Possible approaches:

 - Analyse the facial landmarks via their positions and motions.
-- To familiarize yourself with the setup, start with a simple method based on a distance threshold on the lip distances --- the idea is to detect whether someone is
+- To familiarize yourself with the setup, start with a simple method based on a distance threshold on the upper and lower lip distances --- the idea is to detect whether someone's mouth is open in one video view but closed in another video view.
+- Try to extract spatio-temporal features from the data and classify it as fake or not fake.
+- Try to cluster spatio-temporal features and group sets of videos into fakes or not fakes.
+- ¿¿¿ Deep learning ???

 ### Submission